ViniGarcia/ViniGarcia/README.md

 - My most recent article is entitled "Network Service Topology: Formalization, Taxonomy and the CUSTOM Specification Model" :page_with_curl:
 - My most recent coding project is entitled "COVEN-On-OSv" :computer:
-- About 2020: my goal is just to survive all this madness :woozy_face:
+- About 2021: just waiting for it (#goawaycovid) :syringe:
 - Fun fact: yes, they exist! :alien:

 ### Connect with me: